opnsense/tools/README.md

     # make info confirm dvd

-Last but not least, a refresh of OPNsense core and plugins on package sets is invoked using:
+Last but not least, a rebuild of OPNsense core and plugins on package sets is invoked using:

-    # make refresh[-<step>]
+    # make hotfix[-<step>]

 It will flush all previous packages except for ports, rebuild core and plugins and sign the sets if enabled.
 It can also explicity set "core" or "plugins".
-It is used to issue hotfixes.